Introduction to the Chapter 13 Repayment Plans

 Can I Choose Which Creditors Get Paid First in My Chapter 13 Plan?

-If you file for Chapter 13 bankruptcy, you will repay creditors, in part or in full, through your Chapter 13 plan over three to five years.
-You cannot decide the order in which your creditors are paid.
-Instead, bankruptcy law sets forth the order that your bankruptcy trustee must pay your debts.
-Usually
+If you file for Chapter 13 bankruptcy, you can't decide which creditors are paid.
+Instead, bankruptcy law determines the order in which your bankruptcy trustee must pay your debts.

 The Marital Adjustment Deduction